bjornbytes/lovr.org/docs/Texture.md

 Texture
 ===

-A Texture is an image that can be applied to `Model`s and `Mesh`s.
+A Texture is an image that can be applied to `Material`s.
 Supported file formats include `.png`, `.jpg`, `.tga`, and `.bmp`.
 Additionally, three compressed formats are supported: DXT1, DXT3, and DXT5 (all have the `.dds` extension).
 Compressed textures are recommended as they use less video memory and usually improve performance.